 Credit Constraints, Quality, and Export Prices: Theory and Evidence from China

-This paper examines the relationship between the credit constraints faced by a firm and the unit value prices of its exports.
-The paper modifies Arkolakis’s (2010) model of trade with heterogeneous firms by introducing endogenous quality and credit constraints.
-The model predicts that tighter credit constraints faced by a firm reduce its optimal prices as its choice of lower-quality products dominates the price distortion effect resulting from credit constraints.
-However, a competing theory based on the alternative assumption that quality is exogenous across firms would predict completely opposite results: Prices increase as firms face tighter credit constraints.
-An empirical analysis using Chinese bank loans data, Chinese firm-level data from the National Bureau of Statistics of China (NBSC), and Chinese customs data strongly supports the predictions of the endogenous-quality model.
-Moreover, the predictions of the exogenous-quality model are supported by using quality-adjusted prices in regression analysis.
-In addition, we confirm the mechanism of quality adjustment: firms optimally choose to produce lower-quality products when facing tighter credit constraints.
+This paper presents theory and evidence from highly disaggregated Chinese data that tighter credit constrains force firms to produce lower quality.
+The paper modifies Melitz's (2003) model of trade with heterogeneous firms by introducing quality choice and credit constraints.
+The quality sorting model predicts that tighter credit constraints faced by a firm reduce its optimal prices due to its choice of lower-quality products.
+However, when quality cannot be chosen by a firm in an efficiency sorting model, there is an opposite prediction that prices increase as firms face tighter credit constraints.
+An empirical analysis using Chinese bank loans data and a merged sample of large trading firms based on Chinese firm-level data from the National Bureau of Statistics of China (NBSC) and Chinese customs data strongly supports quality sorting and confirms the mechanism of quality adjustment: firms optimally choose to produce lower-quality products when facing tighter credit constraints.
+Moreover, the predictions of the efficiency sorting model are supported by using quality-adjusted prices in regression analysis and by using quality variation across firms within the same product.

-Keywords: credit constraints, credit access, credit needs, endogenous quality, export prices, quality, heterogeneous firms, productivity
+Keywords: credit constraints, China, quality sorting, credit access, credit needs, quality, export prices, heterogeneous firms

 Suggested Citation: Suggested Citation